 Another item included in our reading packet is a map of Africa in both color and black and white.

 Now, I wanted to do a project involving the African continent and I had seen this beautiful piece of art online:

 If I could figure out who created it, I would give credit, but I could only find this image.
 Still, it was so inspiring I thought I'd like to try to recreate something like it.

 So we sketched a map of Africa on cardstock and laid out some broken crayons along the edge with tape.
 We got out the blow dryer and tried blowing outward from the map.

 We went on, all the way around and then removed all the crayons.
 There were splotches of melted crayon in the center, too.
 We cut out the center Africa shape.
 The wax parts cut easily, too.

 Then we glued the whole thing to a new piece of cardstock so we could see the beautiful shape of Africa very clearly.

-A fun craft and even if a little time-consuming, it definitely gave us a satisfying completed project and I think this will help my son remember the shape of Africa!
-Keep following us to stay posted on our packet that will include all of this fun stuff!
+A fun craft and even if a little time-consuming, it definitely gave us a satisfying completed project and I think this will help my son remember the shape of Africa and the Anansi Tales which spring from it!

 What other ideas do you have for Anansi Activities?
 Please share in the comments below!